UltraVSR: Achieving Ultra-Realistic Video Super-Resolution with Efficient One-Step Diffusion Space: Proposed Method

 During training, we incorporate LoRA layers~\cite{hu2022lora} into both the VAE encoder and diffusion UNet, achieving efficient parameter tuning while preserving generation priors.
 To ensure temporal consistency throughout the reconstruction process from $V_{LR}$ to $V_{HR}$, we integrate the RTS module across multiple scales of both the diffusion UNet and VAE decoder, components identified as primary sources of temporal flickering artifacts in the original architecture~\cite{yang2025motion,zhou2024upscale}.
-SJD is further used to enforce that the one-step reconstruction model generates the HR video $V_{HR}$ with both spatial realism and temporal coherence.
-The detailed network structure of these models can be found in the supplementary materials.
-Furthermore, we also propose a Temporally Asynchronous Inference (TAI) strategy for memory-efficient long-range dependency modeling in Sec.~\ref{TAI}.
+SJD is further used to enforce that the one-step reconstruction model generates $V_{HR}$ with both spatial realism and temporally coherence.
+The detailed network architectures are provided in the supplementary materials.
+We also propose a Temporally Asynchronous Inference (TAI) strategy for memory-efficient long-range dependency modeling in Sec.~\ref{TAI}.